Taiwan Food and Drink

 Auju jelly: this jelly is made from the seeds of locally grown figs. It is usually served on ice and is known for being cool and refreshing on hot Taiwanese days.

-Taiwan sausage: this sausage is pork based and is usually eaten by itself with only garlic for an accompaniment.
+Taiwan sausage: this sausage is pork based and is usually eaten by itself with only garlic as an accompaniment.

 Tea is a very common and popular drink in Taiwan with oolong being the most famous.
 Bubble Tea (a cool tea-based drink with small tapioca balls) has also become a favourite.
 Taiwan Beer began to be brewed in 1945 and has remained the most well-liked beer in the country.
 It is an amber lager beer that offers a distinct taste due to the addition of local ponlai rice.
 It is recommended as an accompaniment to seafood dishes.
 Gaoliang jiu is the local “firewater” found in Taiwan and is made from sorghum.